SAP-samples/teched2022-DA181/exercises/Exercise_5_SAP_BAS/README.md

+# Exercise 5 - Extending replicated calculation view in BAS

-# Prerequisites
+## Prerequisites

 - a connection in Database Explorer to a running SAP HANA Cloud instance to which the calculation views have been replicated.
 This connection should use database user DBADMIN
 - a user in BAS who is allowed to deploy to a cloud foundry space in which the HANA Cloud instance is running

-# Steps in BAS to build calculation views on top of the replicated views
+## Steps in BAS to build calculation views on top of the replicated views

 We will now create a calculation view on top of the replicated calculation view "BASKETANALYIS_CALCULATE".
 To do so we first need to ensure that we are authorized to use "BASKETANALYIS_CALCULATE" in our HDI container.

-## Grant authorizations to use calculation view "BASKETANALYIS_CALCULATE" in calculation views
+### Grant authorizations to use calculation view "BASKETANALYIS_CALCULATE" in calculation views

 Again we will take a short-cut and grant the privileges to all database projects in BAS.
 Typically, a more fine granular authorization is used.
 See e.g., [FAQs](https://blogs.sap.com/2019/11/13/faq-modeling-in-web-ide/).